SaigoNoTanuki/Crappy-Launcher/README.md

 For Alpha versions, if updating the app causes it to no- <br>
 longer launch, Consider Deleting the config files and retrying.<br>

+I recommend keeping all your banners in a "Banners" foolder in CL's root directory.

 Highlights (Release 1.0.5):